Duality and Tilting for Commutative DG Rings: DG Modules and their Resolutions

 for $a \in A^i$ and $b \in A^j$.
 A homomorphism of DG rings is a degree $0$ ring homomorphism that commutes with the differentials.
 In this way we get a category, denoted by $\cat{DGR}$.
 Rings are viewed as DG rings concentrated in degree $0$.
 For a DG ring $A$, the cohomology $\opn{H}(A) = \bigoplus_{i \in \Z} \opn{H}^i(A)$ is a graded ring.

-The {\em opposite} of the DG ring $A$ is the DG ring $A^{\mrm{op}}$, which is the same graded abelian group as $A$, with the same differential, but the multiplication is reversed in the graded sense, as follows.
-For elements $a \in A^i$ and $b \in A^j$, let us denote by $a^{\mrm{op}}$ and $b^{\mrm{op}}$ the same elements, but viewed in $A^{\mrm{op}}$.
-Then
+The {\em opposite} of the DG ring $A$ is the DG ring $A^{\mrm{op}}$, which is the same graded abelian group as $A$, with the same differential, but the multiplication $\cd^{\mrm{op}}$ is reversed in the graded sense.
+Namely, for elements $a \in A^i$ and $b \in A^j$, their product in $A^{\mrm{op}}$ is